inclement/inclem.net/content/20210418-writing_a_wayland_compositor.rst

 :author: Alexander Taylor

-I recently released `Vivarium <{filename}/20210226-vivarium.rst>`__, a dynamic tiling wayland compositor built using the `wlroots library <https://github.com/swaywm/wlroots>`__.
+I recently released `Vivarium <{filename}/20210226-vivarium.rst>`__, a dynamic tiling wayland compositor built using the `wlroots library
-Going from zero to compositing was an interesting journey, I had briefly looked into it a few years ago but at the time library support was not very good.
-This was especially true when trying to write effectively the equivalent of an X window manager that only really cares about window layout and wants everything else to Just Work - the most obvious option at the time was `wlc
+<https://github.com/swaywm/wlroots>`__.
+Going from zero to compositing was interesting,
+there are good libraries available but everything has moved very fast in the last couple of years so it can be hard to know where to start.
+I especially wanted to write the equivalent of an X window manager that only really cares about window layout and wants everything else to Just Work.
-<https://github.com/Cloudef/wlc>`__, but the very active `Sway <https://swaywm.org/>`__
-window manager project was clearly demonstrating its limitations and I remember things seeming in a state of flux.

-The Sway developers created wlroots to solve these problems.
+Wlroots is a library created to support this use case.
 To quote its own README, it provides "pluggable, composable, unopinionated modules for building a Wayland compositor;
 or about 50,000 line of code you were going to write anyway".
 For me it's fulfilled that goal very well, and Vivarium probably wouldn't exist without it.
 Still, while there are